Integrative Treatment For Keratosis Pilaris (aka Chicken Skin Rash)

 Note: The exfoliating moisturizer I most commonly recommend is Amlactin (no affiliation).

 Keratosis pilaris is the name of the condition that causes rough, dry, bumpy skin on the upper arms, legs, buttocks, and cheeks.
-It is also known as chicken skin rash.
-It is caused by excess keratin which plugs hair follicles.
-It has a genetic component and is associated with vitamin A deficiency.
+It is also known as chicken skin rash and is caused by excess keratin which plugs hair follicles.
+Keratosis pilaris has a genetic component and is associated with vitamin A deficiency.
 Vitamin A deficiency may occur after vaccination or as a side effect of gluten or other food intolerances.
 Integrative treatment involves removing food sensitivities (if present), healing the gut, restoring nutrients, and treating the skin directly.

 Keratosis pilaris isn’t harmful or contagious but can cause significant social-emotional distress.
 It is worth taking seriously and treating.